Humana Premier Rx Plan is a 4.0 Star Medicare Prescription Drug Plan Available in North Dakota

-In addition to the monthly premium and annual deductible, the Humana Premier Rx Plan prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the Humana Premier Rx Plan prescription drug plan has A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan:

 Medicare Part D Star Ratings

 In this section we show you the quality rating for this plan.
-Each year the Centers for Medicare and Medicaid Services (CMS) rates prescription drug plans in four broad categories.
+Each year the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs.
+(CMS) rates prescription drug plans in four broad categories.
 We do not recommend joining a plan with an overall rating less than 3.0.
 The following marks will give you an idea of the level of care you will receive if you join this Humana Insurance Company plan.